alluximx/alluxi-guides/React Native FCM Setup/readme.md

 # React Native FCM Configuration for Push Notifications in Android & iOS

+This is a guide to setup FCM Push notifications in a `bare` React Native project.
+If you are using Expo and you find any trouble while following the guide, please refer to the documentation links found in the [References](#references) section and follow the required steps for Expo.

 We'll be using Firebase's FCM service together with the following libraries to display local and push notifications:

 - React Navigation